-We estimate that the net proceeds from the sale of 2,000,000 shares of common stock offered by us pursuant to this prospectus supplement will be \$26.8 million (or \$31.6 million if the underwriters fully exercise their overallotment option), based on a public offering price of \$13.95 after deducting the underwriting discounts and commissions and estimated offering expenses of \$100,000 (none of which are attributable to shares offered by the selling stockholder) payable by us.
+We estimate that the net proceeds from the sale of 2,000,000 shares of common stock offered by us pursuant to this prospectus supplement will be \$27.6 million (or \$32.6 million if the underwriters fully exercise their overallotment option), based on an assumed public offering price of \$14.29 (which was the last reported closing price of our common stock on March 17, 2015) after deducting the underwriting discounts and commissions and estimated offering expenses of \$100,000 (none of which are attributable to shares offered by the selling stockholder) payable by us.
 We will not receive any proceeds from the sale of shares of our common stock offered by the selling stockholder pursuant to this prospectus supplement.